Preserving Vision With Myopia Control

 There are a few different options in terms of myopia control, each with its own merits and benefits.
 When we talk about myopia control with you and your child, we’ll take the time to explain all your options.
 It’s important to us that both you and your child are comfortable with and confident in the method of myopia control we choose to pursue.
 We’re happy to talk about it with you for as long as you need us to.

 Orthokeratology (or ortho-k) uses contact lenses to temporarily change the structure of the eye.
 Your child will put their rigid gas permeable ortho-k contact lenses in every night before they go to bed.
 As they sleep, this gentle vision shaping system delicately reshapes the cornea.
+Learn more about eye care services.

 In the morning, your child will remove the lenses, and enjoy clear vision without glasses for the rest of the day.
 Throughout the day, your child’s cornea will slowly go back to its natural shape, meaning the treatment is totally reversible and won’t hinder any future treatments.